arnicas/interactive-vis-course/Week2/README.md

 **Homework**: Reproduce one of the charts you made with Highcharts in another JS charting library.
 It must have tooltips.
 Include a "Readme.md" file with your gist that explains what it was like to work with this library in comparison to Highcharts.
 Gist link by email: "Week 2: Another JS library."
 Be sure to use a CND path to the library again.
 (12pt)

 **Homework**: Read in one of your data files and verify your objects are there as expected.
 Prove it to me by creating `<p>`'s on the page using d3 in a forEach loop (you can remove the jquery approach).
-Make a gist, and send me your gist link, "Week 2: Paragraph Data load.".
-(15pt)  Name the web page itself index.html so it will work in a blocks example!
+Make a gist, and send me your gist link, "Week 2: Paragraph Data load."
+(15pt)  *Name the web page itself index.html so it will work in a blocks example!*

 **Homework**: Pick an interactive graphic somewhere that you'd like to know how to make.
+Remember I gave you resources on the home page of this repo...
 Send it to me by email with a link and what you like about it: "Week 3: How do I do this?"
 I'll try to find out for you!
 (5pt)